Lohkrii/holbertonschool-zero_day/0x01-emacs/README.md

-This folder contains the first part or the project 0x01 emacs
+This folder contains the answers for the project 0x01 emacs.